qwq123-study/CARE/README.md

-# FACE
+# CACE

-Temporary demo for FACE.
+Temporary demo for CACE.

-The key code of FACE is in trainer.py (line 520 - line 564).
+The key code of CACE is in trainer.py (line 520 - line 564).